sab-bee/core-concepts/Javascript/objects/readme.md

 Hero {name: 'Thor', power: 'Thunder', attack: ƒ}
 ```

-so its repeatative. we can take out this common property function out of the object.
+so its repetitive. we can take out this common property function out of the object.

 ```js
 function Hero(name, power) {